adlnet-archive/xapi-remarks/README.md

 Currently only supports Agent:

-*string* an email address, an email sha1sum, an openid url
+*string* an email address, an email sha1sum, an openid url.
+The "name" property of the actor can be defined with a " | " delimiter, e.g. <tyler@example.com | Tyler Mulligan>.
+The spaces are required.

 #### Verb